US home prices climbed in July, but showed a 'forceful deceleration' – KION546

 “Although US housing prices remain substantially above their year-ago levels, July’s report reflects a forceful deceleration,” said Craig J. Lazzara, managing director at S&P Dow Jones Indices.

-All 20 cities reported lower price increases in July compared to the year prior.
+All 20 cities reported lower price increases in July compared to the prior year.

 “As the Federal Reserve continues to move interest rates upward, mortgage financing has become more expensive, a process that continues to this day,” said Lazzara.
 “Given the prospects for a more challenging macroeconomic environment, home prices may well continue to decelerate.”